← Back to Home

 Should I reinvest dividends from ETFs?

-Reinvesting dividends (DRIP - Dividend Reinvestment Plan) compounds your returns over time.
+Reinvesting dividends (DRIP - Dividend Reinvestment Plan) can compound returns over time.
 Most NZ brokers allow automatic reinvestment.
-This is ideal for long-term wealth building versus taking income now.
+Some investors prefer this for long-term wealth building, while others prefer taking income.
+Consider your personal circumstances and consult a licensed financial adviser.

 What's the minimum investment for dividend ETFs?